hey-vincent/cpp/README.md

 # cpp
-While it's not a project.
+This is not a project.
-Just recording some basic knowledge about c++ learning.
+Just recording somthin about my c++ learning.

+#introduction
+The file names if obvoius such as "basic.cpp" means the basic knowledge of c++,"algorithm.cpp" for some algorithms.